saloot/ADS2023/assignments.md

 * 30 Bonus points: On the dataset we used in the lab session (for predicting the position of the players being one of possible *12*), achieve an F1 score above 0.6 (on the test set) using whatever classification method you like (test set should be 20% of the whole data).

-* All scores are easured on test set, which should be 20% of the whole dataset
+* All scores are measured on test set, which should be 20% of the whole dataset
 * You can use the [lab sessions's notebook](https://colab.research.google.com/drive/1BUZC2fZN28KRwOLUWgFIZueUK78BUkZX?usp=sharing) as a guideline.

 **IMPORTANT NOTE**: In your notebook, **per cell**, please explain why you are doing that part (in natural language, Farsi or English).
 Also, you need to explain what you have gained/understood from that part.
 If you only provide code without the comments, *you will not get the full mark*.